yanwu2014/swne/README.md

 SWNE uses Nonnegative Matrix Factorization to decompose datasets into latent factors, projects those factors onto 2 dimensions, and embeds samples and key features in 2 dimensions relative to the factors.
-SWNE can capture both the local and global dataset structure, and allows factors and relevant features to be embedded directly onto the visualization, facilitating interpretation of the data.
+SWNE can capture both the local and global dataset structure, and allows relevant features to be embedded directly onto the visualization, facilitating interpretation of the data.

 If you use SWNE in your research, please consider citing [Wu et al, Cell Systems, 2018](https://www.cell.com/cell-systems/fulltext/S2405-4712(18)30440-X).
 You can also find our our bioRxiv preprint [here](https://www.biorxiv.org/content/early/2018/06/22/276261).